Project A-ko: Reception

 The film has largely been praised by reviewers who consider it a classic for fans of Japanese anime.
 The film is considered to be a cult film in the west.
 The film's humor was praised, with Max Autohead from Hyper magazine saying that the film hits with its "cheesy" humor.
 Reviewer Joe Bob Briggs praised the film, citing the more adult subject matter compared to Saturday morning cartoons and crazy action, giving it four out of four stars.
 He placed the film alongside others such as Gunbuster and Dominion: Tank Police which feature scantily clad women in science fiction adventures causing a lot of mayhem.
 J-Fan praised the English dub and called it one of the best dubs from Manga Entertainment and a "near perfect" example of the genre.

 GameFan writer Shidoshi considers the film a "must see" film for any serious anime fan, saying it rises above being a mere parody and stands on its own as a work.
 He also says that it is the best film in the series, with the sequels being the sort of work that the film set out to mock.

 Game Zone magazine commented that the film is low on violence, but high on humor and girly fight scenes.

 Writer James Swallow in Anime FX praised the film's action and humor, and said that Project A-ko and its sister OAVs were an archetype of the genre.

 Sequels

 Project A-ko spawned a series of sequels which were original video animation (OVA) starting with Plot of the Daitokuji Financial Group in 1987, followed by Cinderella Rhapsody in 1988 and then FINAL in 1989.
 After this original series, a spin-off entitled A-ko the Vs (1990) was created and released in the OVA format.
-In this two-part series (a "Grey side" and "Blue side"), A-ko and B-ko are partners hunting monsters in an extraterrestrial environment, with no relationship to the previous series.
+In this two-part series (a "Gray side" and "Blue side"), A-ko and B-ko are partners who hunt monsters in an extraterrestrial environment, with no relationship to the previous series.
 Central Park Media released it as Project A-ko: Uncivil Wars.
 The film also spawned an American produced comic series, and a tabletop role playing game.